-CDBG: A number of public improvements and public services were successful in assisting LMI City residents.
-An estimated 200,487 persons in LMI areas benefitted from public infrastructure improvements to sidewalks and street improvements.
-Activities included new paving and curb cuts for ADA compliance.
-An estimated 1,515 persons in LMI areas benefitted from expansion to public infrastructure such as a multi-use path and an added bike lane.
-Improved access to public facilities were made to neighborhood facilities and parks/recreation facilities and benefitted an estimated 65,802 persons in LMI areas.
-Public services funded by CDBG helped to improve the quality of lives for the special needs and LMI population in COJ.
-For special needs, a total of 10,777 persons were served through senior services, homeless services, mental health services and services for persons with a disability.
-COJ also funded programs that assisted a combined 3,052 LMI persons with legal services, employment training, crime awareness, youth services, and housing programs.
+Public Services: Public services funded by CDBG helped to improve the quality of lives for the special needs and LMI population in COJ.
+For special needs, a total of 26,653 persons were served through senior services, homeless services, mental health services and services for persons with a disability.
+COJ also funded programs that assisted a combined 6,810 LMI persons with legal services, employment training, crime awareness, youth services, and emergency assistance programs.